Other posts from the On a visit to.. series:

 The city’s Harbourfront and the path around Lake Ontario are always great for a pleasant walk

 A visit to Toronto’s St. Lawrence market, operating for over 200 years with many vendors selling fresh produce and everything to do with food.
 If you want to shop for authentic food your best experience will be here 🙂

 We can’t travel around without stopping by some galleries and museums.
 Tell us which are your favorites ones.

 My favourite art gallery and the largest collection of art in Toronto is the Art Gallery of Ontario (AGO).
 It houses levels of all genres of art from Ancient artifacts, Renaissance paintings to contemporary sculptures, and Canadian art.

 Another one is the Royal Ontario Museum where you can discover more art, culture, natural history from around the world from prehistoric to the current day.

-Which book do you think will be most suitable for our trip to Toronto?
+Which book do you think is best for our trip to Toronto?

 Do you practice yoga?
 Where would you take us for a yoga practice in Toronto?
 Where can we practice yoga outdoors?

 I practice yoga most of the time on my own and recently discovered Boho Beautiful videos to be very beneficial.
 But when I do go to a studio I visit 889 Community.
 Their studio and instructors create a very relaxing and calm atmosphere, I always leave my class feeling energized and ready to take on the rest of my day with positivity.
 In the summertime, they also offer free rooftop yoga classes open to everyone, and it’s a great opportunity to meet some new fellow yoga enthusiasts 🙂 We have several large parks where I have seen groups of people practicing yoga, and it’s always nice to do so outside in green spaces breathing in the fresh air.